The Sanctuary

 Best forMost production workloads

-Temurin is the go-to choice for most organizations.
+Temurin is the go-to choice for most organisations.
 It’s free, well-tested, and backed by major vendors including Microsoft, Red Hat, and IBM.

 Amazon Corretto